 Mapping your route out

+You can, of course, just walk for half the time and then turn around and walk back.
+But if you want to map a route out, the easiest way is to use an online route planner.
 First, you need to know what distance you will cover.
-As you can see from the schedule above, there are 3 levels of walking speed for this program.
+There are 3 effort levels for this program.
 The actual speed in miles per hour at these levels will vary from person to person.
 However, assuming average speeds at these effort levels, you should cover around 0.75 miles on the short walk and 1.6 miles on the longer walk.
-The easiest way to map your route out is using an online route planner.
-See here for a tutorial using Mapometer.
+See here for a tutorial using the Mapometer route planner.

 Once you have a route planned out, then you’re ready to go.
 As the walking speed increases throughout the course, you’ll cover your route more quickly, so we’ll adjust the distances up in week 4.